Charles V. Willie: Biography

 Willie was born October 8, 1927, in Dallas, Texas, the grandson of Louis Willie, a former slave.
 His father, Louis Willie, was a pullman porter.
-His mother, Carrie Sykes, was one of the first black women to earn a college degree in Texas, but was unable to teach in the segregated Dallas school system because she was married.
-She therefore home-schooled her children until they were able to ride in the back of the streetcars to their segregated schools.
+His mother, Carrie Sykes, was one of the first black women to earn a college degree in Texas but could not teach in the segregated Dallas school system because she was married.
+She, therefore, home-schooled her children until they could ride in the back of the streetcars to their segregated schools.

 He received his B.A. from Morehouse College in 1948 where he was class president, an M.A. from Atlanta University in 1949, and his Ph.D. in sociology from Syracuse University in 1957.
 He was a member of Alpha Phi Alpha fraternity.
 For many years he resided with his wife Mary Sue Willie in Concord, Massachusetts.
-He had three children who have careers in government (James Theodore Willie), construction (Martin Charles Willie), and academia (Sarah Susannah Willie-LeBreton).
+He had three children who have careers in government (James Theodore Willie), construction (Martin Charles Willie), and academia (Sarah Willie-LeBreton).

 Willie died at his home in Brighton on January 11, 2022, at the age of 94.